 Mangaluru (formerly Mangalore) is a picturesque city in Southern India, on the shore of the Arabian Sea.
-It is the headquarters of Dakshina Kannada district with a population of 4,55,217 (2001 Census).
+It is the headquarters of Dakshina Kannada district.
+The population of Mangalore City Corporation is recorded as 4,99,487 in the 2011 Census.
 Known for hundreds of rivers and rivulets and plenty of coconut and areca nut gardens and paddy fields, the district is home for many world-known educational and financial institutions.
 The people of the district are generally considered as intelligent, educated and peace loving.
-The district has been witnessing a great spurt in construction activities in the recent years, owing to rapid industrialization.
+Since early 1990s, the district has been witnessing a great spurt in construction activities, owing to rapid industrialization, construction of highways, railways, urban housing and other constructions.
 And this has brought the dreaded disease, malaria, to this peaceful land.
-A disease that was unknown in Mangaluru until 1990 has already killed more than 300 people in the district in the past 15 years.
-And it has now spread, not only to all the villages of this district, but also to the neighbouring districts of Udupi and Kasaragod (in the state of Kerala).
+A disease that was rare in Mangaluru until 1990 killed more than 300 people in the district since 1995.
+And it also spread not only to all the villages of this district, but also to the neighbouring districts of Udupi and Kasaragod (in the state of Kerala).

 |Year||P. vivax||P. falciparum||Total||Deaths|